groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-email-document-with-options.md

 ### Converting email attachments

-The following code sample shows how to convert an Email document and all attachments:
+The following code snippet shows how to convert an Email document and all attachments:

 ```csharp
 var source = "sample-with-attachment.eml";